 |

-Insights and perspectives on technology, AI, software development, and industry trends from the TrueSolvers team
+Insights and perspectives on technology, AI, software development, and industry trends from the TrueSolvers team.

-Through my evaluation of S25 Edge thermal throttling behavior, the ultra-slim chassis prevents adequate heat dissipation during extended use or fast charging, forcing the system to reduce power delivery prematurely.
+Through our evaluation of S25 Edge thermal throttling behavior, the ultra-slim chassis prevents adequate heat dissipation during extended use or fast charging, forcing the system to reduce power delivery prematurely.
 This means slower recharges and reduced performance under load not just occasional inconveniences, but built-in compromises.

 Yet none of this comes as surprise when you consider user priorities.
 A CNET survey from June 2025 revealed that 52% of smartphone buyers rank battery life as their top concern more than camera quality, display brightness, or AI features combined.
 Only 11% cited artificial intelligence as a deciding factor.
 Despite this clear signal, Apple and Samsung positioned their thinnest models as aspirational upgrades rather than practical tools.